Ridgeview High School Clubs

 “Girls Who Code” Club: Work on your coding skills, get help and/or additional time to work on computer science or other classwork, or just come hang out with your fellow GWCers!

 Advisor: Josh Davis

-Guitar Club: In the Americana Music Club you will have the opportunity learn about the roots of American Folk Music, and the opportunity to learn basic and intermediate guitar skills.
+Guitar & Ukulele Club: In the Americana Music Club you will have the opportunity learn about the roots of American Folk Music, and the opportunity to learn basic and intermediate guitar or ukulele skills.
 You will have the chance to learn classic songs to share, and support with creating your own original music.
 We will put on small performances in the spring, for students who wish to perform.
-We meet weekly on Mondays either at lunch or after school, as well as club time.
+We meet during club time on Wednesdays.
+We will find a time to meet at lunch/ afterschool starting in November.
 Some guitars are available on campus, and you are encouraged to bring your own.
 Ukulele dontations needed or bring your own.

 Indoor Gardening Club: We will learn about different types of houseplants and how to take care of them.
 Students will have the opportunity to propagate multiple houseplants and eventually take them home.